 The cost of collisions

 Per the Federal Motor Carrier Safety Administration (FMCSA):

-Injuries, workers’ compensation, attornies fees, and repairs cost time and money.
-With a reliable dashcam, managers can review recorded video and provide personalized, one-on-one coaching to drivers, improving safety and reducing unnecessary litigation and costs.
+Injuries, workers’ compensation, attorneys’ fees, and repairs cost time and money.
+With a reliable fleet dashcam, managers can review recorded videos and provide personalized, one-on-one coaching to drivers, improving safety and reducing unnecessary litigation and costs.

 Exonerating a driver with video proof

 His driver had to make a quick lane change when another truck cut him off.
 Unfortunately, the back of his trailer clipped a passenger vehicle.
 No one was hurt, but a citation and repairs could have cost several thousand dollars and hurt the driver’s CSA score.

 Management was able to remotely download relevant video from its dashcam and email it to the patrol officer, who made it a part of the official report.
 As a result, the D&A McRae driver was not cited.